Contingent Liabilities

 Answer:

-- The loss of $364.00 should be recognized on the balance sheet and in the financial notes.
+• The loss should not be recognized on the balance sheet nor reported in the financial notes.

 Explanation: